mdclegacyI0/module-three-study-guide/04-react-state.md

 ## Updating state in React

 - Why are we using an if statement here?
+Because we want to toggle between light and dark themes, basically definiing our options for updating state
-- What is the `setMode` function doing?
+- What is the `setMode` function doing? rerending mode, updating it and uses the brillance of react

 ```jsx
 function changeMode(modeChoice) {